INTERNATIONAL COMMITTEE

 Coastal Livelihood and Environmental Action Network (CLEAN)

-Hasan Mehedi has been working in the non-profit sector since 1998.
-His major focus is on the policy and practices in Environment & Forest, Climate Catastrophe, Food & Livelihoods, Socioeconomic Justice, and Water Management sectors.
-Hasan Mehedi was one of the Alternative IC Member of the Forum for the period of 2012-2014.
+Hasan Mehedi has been actively engaged in the non-profit sector since 1998, focusing primarily on policy and practices related to the Environment and forest, Climate Catastrophe, Food and livelihoods, Socioeconomic Justice, and Water Management sectors.
+Notably, he served as an Alternative IC Member of the Forum from 2012 to 2014.

-He founded Coastal Livelihood and Environmental Action Network (CLEAN) in 2010 and currently working as Chief Executive of the organization.
-CLEAN is a member of NGO Forum on ADB, Campaign for Sustainable Rural Livelihoods (CSRL), Climate Action Network - South Asia (CANSA), Food Security Network of Bangladesh (KHANI), Committee for the Abolition of Illegitimate Debt (CADTM), Democratic Budget Movement (DBM) including other national and international networks on equity and justice for the poor and marginal producers.
+In 2010, Mehedi founded the Coastal Livelihood and Environmental Action Network (CLEAN) and serves as its Chief Executive.
+CLEAN is affiliated with several influential networks, including the NGO Forum on ADB, Campaign for Sustainable Rural Livelihoods (CSRL), Climate Action Network - South Asia (CANSA), Food Security Network of Bangladesh (KHANI), Committee for the Abolition of Illegitimate Debt (CADTM), Democratic Budget Movement (DBM), and other national and international networks focusing on equity and justice for the poor and marginal producers.

-Mehedi is also one of the editors of Mangropedia, a free and open-sourced encyclopedia on Mangroves.
-A life-long activist, Mehedi has led environmental and human rights campaigns specializing in environmental and socio-economic rights for more than 20 years.
-He has a number of publications on climate change, forced migration, national and regional policies, and human rights.
+Mehedi is also a noteworthy contributor as one of the editors of Mangropedia, a free and open-sourced encyclopedia dedicated to Mangroves.
+As a lifelong activist, he has been at the forefront of environmental and human rights campaigns, specializing in environmental and socio-economic rights for over two decades.
+His extensive experience is reflected in numerous publications covering climate change, forced migration, national and regional policies, and human rights.

 DEWI PUSPA